Back on the Strip: Production

 Eric Daniel and Chris Spencer co-wrote the film with Spencer also directing.
 Wesley Snipes and Tiffany Haddish appear in and co-produce the movie.
 Producers for Luminosity Entertainment are Geno Taylor, Missy Valdez and Elie Samaha.
 Speaking at the Oscar ceremony in 2022, Snipes confirmed that filming had been completed and he played a one-legged member of the strip group The Chocolate Chips, he also confirmed a role for Kevin Hart in the movie.
 In August 2022, Emelina Adams confirmed a role in the film and that she filmed on location in Vegas.

+Reception

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 48 out of 100, based on five critics, indicating "mixed or average" reviews.